 In mods that restore cut content, Clockwork Physicians (healing mechanical decoys) are even more broken than the aforementioned spider.
 In exchange for being far weaker and incapable of combat, they're much lighter and move faster.
 The parts to make them are also cheaper and much more common, and the recipe makes two at a time.
 You can have a swarm of healing bots that will make you and most of your party all but immortal.
 They also sell pretty good in a pinch.

 Ristezze, the junk merchant in Shrouded Hills, uniquely carries the key to his shop inventory on his person.
 With some Save Scumming or a point or two of Pick Pocket, you can steal this key and gain permanent access to his inventory.
 The inventory itself is fairly worthless, being junk, but he keeps his gold in there, too.
 That works out to 1000-2000 gold each time the inventory resets, which you can do simply by walking away and advancing to the next day.
 Never again will you worry about money.
-Furthermore, he can be used to identify items for free, simply by dumping them in his inventory then asking to barter.
-The items will be identified and you can steal them right back.
-No need for scrolls or gypsies.

 Once you find the Necromizer schematics, you can turn some of the most dangerous enemies in the game into your eternal zombie companions.
 And if they die, just revive them again.
 The ingredients can be bought or stolen from shops, so you craft an endless amount, for free if you have the lockpicking skills to rob them.